sametgurtuna/emergency_button/README.md

 That's exactly what i did today.

 # How to use
-Open terminal
+1-Open terminal

-Go to folders path with cd "filepath" (Write the path that you put the folder) Start the script with python emergency_button.py and hide the terminal Go crazy
+2-Go to folders path with cd "filepath" (Write the path that you put the folder)

+3-Start the script with python emergency_button.py and hide the terminal

+4-Go crazy

 (The terminal is supposed to be working in the background)